 If eyelid inversion recurs after rolling out the lower eyelid, an injection of 0.5ml of antibiotic can be given into the lower eyelid.
 The lamb is securely held by an assistant and a 21 gauge 15 mm needle introduced through the skin of the lower eyelid parallel to, and approximately 1 cm below the lower eyelid.
 This volume of antibiotic effectively everts the lower eyelids and forms a depot to control possible secondary bacterial infection.

 Alternatively, thin metal clips which are placed at a right angle to the eyelids, and closed using fine pliers (Eales clips), can also be used to evert the lower eyelid.
 These clips have the advantage that they can be inserted quickly by one person.

 Surgical excision of an elliptical strip of skin and drawing the cut edges together with sutures can be used to evert the lower eyelid but is rarely necessary.

 Entropion is managed by regular inspection of all newborn lambs to ensure that the lower eyelids are normally everted.

-The genetic component of entropion should be carefully investigated and when the condition can be attributed to certain ram(s), they should be culled but in reality this never happens
+The genetic component of entropion should be carefully investigated; when the condition can be attributed to certain ram(s) they should not be retained or sold for breeding.

 NADIS hopes that you have found the information in the article useful.
 Now test your knowledge by enrolling and trying the quiz.
 You will receive an animal health certificate for this subject if you attain the required standard.